as2528/Dashboard/README.md

 - Losses on every Epoch written out at the bottom of the screen (readable but not downloadable).

 ---

+## Training Tab: Image Resize, Channels, Loss Function, Optimizer
+### Image Resize

+- All input images are resized before training.

+- Set value in: Image Resize (size_box)

+- Example: 28 → Resizes images to 28×28.

+- Purpose: Ensure consistent input size to avoid shape mismatches.

+## Input Channels

+- Control color mode of input images.

+    - Options:

+        1 → Grayscale

+        3 → RGB color

+    - Set in: Input Channels (channel_dropdown)

+    **Note:** For tabular data (CSV), this is ignored.

+## Loss Function

+### Define loss calculation for backpropagation.

+Options:

+- CrossEntropyLoss: For classification (e.g., cat/dog).
+Use when labels are class indices (0, 1, 2, ...).
+Softmax is internal.

+- MSELoss: For regression or if you want probability output with manual softmax.

+- Set in: Loss Function (loss_dropdown)
+    Behavior:

+       - If MSELoss is selected and classification data is used, one-hot encoding + softmax is applied internally.

+        - If CrossEntropyLoss, ensure target labels are integers (not one-hot).

+## Optimizer

+- Controls weight updates during training.

+  Options:

+        - Adam: Adaptive learning rate, recommended default.

+        - SGD: Standard stochastic gradient descent.

+    Set in: Optimizer in the dropdown

+Corrupted Image Handling

+    - Corrupted images are skipped automatically.

+    - Warnings are shown in the Gradio Info bubble.

+Workflow Summary

+  - Images resized to target size.

+  - Images converted to target channel mode (RGB or grayscale).

+  - Dataset checked for corruptions, skipped if needed.

+  - Loss and optimizer selected based on UI.

+  - Training starts, logs are shown live.

+**Notes**

+  - Tabular data (CSV): Resize and channels are ignored.
+  - Animation: If enabled, generates 3D loss descent animation.
 ## Extendability

 The program is built to be modular: